sakthisunda/container-service-extension-templates/tkg.md

      - ```$ cse template install -c path/to/myconfig.yaml TEMPLATE_NAME TEMPLATE_REVISION_NUMBER```
 3. In the VMware vCloud Director organization specified in the CSE config file, you should see the VMware TKG template in the catalog (also specified in the CSE config file).

-Users can now create VMware Essential PKS Kubernetes clusters using CSE.
-For VMware vCloud Director 10, please follow the section **Deployment of Kubernetes clusters from VMware TKG Template**

 ---